Anaminus/rbxmk/USAGE.md

 `[]Instance` | Each script-like instance is modified.
 `Value`      | Only if the value is string-like.
 `string`     | Modifies the string.

+### region

+`data = filter{"region", data, string, data}`

+`region` works like the Region drill; it searches for a region of text within a script, and replaces it.

+The first argument is the value to modify.
+This can be a script or any stringlike value.
+The second argument is the name of the region to select, which has the same rules a reference given to the Region drill.
+The third argument is any value capable of being merged into a region.

+`region` returns the first argument after it has been modified.
+If the region could not be found, then the first argument is returned unchanged.

 ### unminify